mikewesthad/JitteryMeshes/scratch.md

     * Concept of recursion
     * Subdivide screen into smaller rectangles that change slowly along one of the HSB color dimensions
       * Examples in EvolvingColor_.png images
-      * Code makes use of: ofRect, ofRectangle, ofRandom and std::vector
+      * ofRect, ofRectangle, ofRandom and std::vector
-      * Using variables to define parameters
+    * Defining controllable parameters
       * Parameter searching interactively using mouseX, mouseY and key presses
 * __Extension:__ Documenting your work (part 1)
   * Static work, saving an image (PNG or PDF)
     * Workarounds to make ofSaveScreen() work with ofSetBackgroundAuto(false) using ofImage